kyungjae-lee/website/notes/cpp-programming/lambda-expressions.md

   l(100);		// Displays 100
   ```

+  > L1: Use `auto` keyword to tell the compiler to deduce the type of the lambda expression.
+  >
+  > L2: Now that we have a variable, we can call the function object created from the lambda expression.

-* Returning a value from a lambda expression
+* Returning a value from a lambda expression:

   ```cpp
   auto l = [] (int x, int y) -> int { return x + y; };